Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/tutorials/client-debug-mode.md

 Enabling the Client Debug Mode can be done through editing `tomcat/webapps/share/WEB-INF/classes/alfresco/share-config.xml` or through editing `tomcat/shared/classes/alfresco/web-extension/share-config-custom.xml`.
-Editing this latter file is more convenient for your custom configurations, as it will survive re-explosions of the Alfresco Content Services WAR (`alfresco.war`) file.
+Editing this latter file is more convenient for your custom configurations, as it will survive re-explosions of the Content Services WAR (`alfresco.war`) file.
 You simply need to set the `client-debug` element to true, `<client-debug>true</client-debug>`.

 Once this is set and the Tomcat server restarted you will see three changes: